 Figure 8.
-Observed Safety Belt Use Rate by Vehicle Type: 2018-2023
+Observed Safety Belt Use Rate by Vehicle Type: 2019-2024

 Figure 9 shows the breakdown of safety belt use by occupant sex and vehicle type.
 As previously indicated, the survey found male occupants wore safety belts less often than females and that is true regardless of vehicle type.
-In 2023, female usage in all vehicle types surpassed 90 percent, while male usage only exceeded that benchmark in SUVs (91.1%).
+As in 2023, female usage in all vehicle types in 2024 surpassed 90 percent, while male usage only exceeded that benchmark in SUVs (91.3%).

 Figure 9.
-2023 Observed Safety Belt Use Rate by Sex and Vehicle Type
+2024 Observed Safety Belt Use Rate by Sex and Vehicle Type